ni438cn/426FinalProject/README.md

 # Getting Started with GradeTracker App

-This project was made with a React front-end and a express backend with API.
+This project was made with a React front-end and an Express backend with Google Calender API.

 Project built by Nicholas Boyer, Mugheera Basharat, Connor Goodwin